haidaraM/devops-challenge/README.md

 Some components and metrics to monitor:

 - Alarm on Lambda function error metric (implemented)
-- Alarms on Cloudfront metrics: 4xxErrorRate, 5xxErrorRate
+- Alarms on CloudFront metrics: 4xxErrorRate, 5xxErrorRate
 - Alarms Dynamodb throttle metrics (implemented), ConsumedReadCapacityUnits and ConsumedWriteCapacityUnits
 - API Gateway metrics